-1. INTRODUCTION
+1. Introduction

-Star formation occurs on a variety of scales, from compact star clusters (typical sizes of 2-3 pc) to the classical OB associations (scales of tens to hundreds of parsecs) to the most sparse structures seen in the outermost regions of disk galaxies, at galactocentric distances up to three to four times the size of the optical disk (Thilker et al. 2005, 2007a; Bianchi 2011 and references therein), to the intracluster medium (e.g., Thilker et al. 2009).
-Detailed studies of young stellar populations at a single, known distance allow us to learn about the star formation process, and coevolution of dust, in a wide range of environments, and ultimately to understand the causality and regulating factors of star formation and galaxy evolution.
-Galaxies in the Local Group are close enough that Hubble Space Telescope (HST) imaging, achieving subparsec resolution, resolves most individual stars, and large telescopes in space and from the ground can obtain spectroscopy of the brightest members (e.g., Bianchi et al. 2001a), to study stellar evolution in different conditions.
+Star formation occurs on a variety of scales, from compact star clusters (typical sizes of 2-3 pc) to the classical OB associations (scales of tens to hundreds of pc) to the most sparse structures seen in outermost regions of disk galaxies, at galactocentric distances up to three - four times the size of the optical disk (Thilker et al. 2005, 2007b, Bianchi 2011 and references therein), to the intracluster medium (e.g. Thilker et al. 2009).
+Detailed studies of young stellar populations at a single, known distance, allow us to learn about the star formation process, and co-evolution of dust, in a wide range of environments, ultimately to understand the causality and regulating factors of star formation and galaxy evolution.
+Galaxies in the Local Group are close enough that HST imaging, achieving sub-pc resolution, resolves most individual stars, and large telescopes in space and from the ground can obtain spectroscopy of the brightest members (e.g., Bianchi et al. 2001a), to study stellar evolution in different conditions.

-In addition to the needed spatial resolution, and low background, HST's broad wavelength range with access to UV wavelengths from space enables in particular a better characterization of the youngest, most massive hot stars, the high $T{\rm eff}$ optical colors alone of which are not sensitive (Bianchi 2007) and which tend to crowd in compact regions (e.g., Hodge et al. 2011; Bianchi et al. 2001b, 2011c, 2012; Bianchi & Efremova 2006).
+In addition to the needed spatial resolution, and low background, HST's broad wavelength range with access to UV wavelengths from space enables in particular a better characterization of the youngest, most massive hot stars, to whose high T{eff} optical colors alone are not sensitive (Bianchi 2007) and which tend to crowd in compact regions (e.g. Hodge et al. 2011, Bianchi et al. 2001b, 2011c, 2012a, Bianchi & Efremova 2006).
 In the Milky Way (MW), the Sun's location in a spiral arm makes it difficult to comprehensively study the massive star content of star-forming regions, which are located in the MW disk, because the high extinction by interstellar dust limits UV observations, which are in turn essential to discern physical parameters of the hottest stars.
-Therefore, global characteristics of entire young associations, across a wide environmental variety, can be more easily studied in our neighbor galaxies, while detailed modeling of spectral lines (including wind lines for O-type stars), which requires high-resolution, high-quality spectra, is affordable only for the closest stars (MW or Magellanic Clouds (MC), see, e.g., Bianchi & Garcia 2002; Bianchi et al. 2009; Garcia & Bianchi 2004; Walborn et al. 2002; Pellerin et al. 2002).
+Therefore, global characteristics of entire young associations, across a wide environmental variety, can be more easily studied in our neighbor galaxies, while detailed modeling of spectral lines (including wind lines for O-type stars), which requires high resolution, high quality spectra, is affordable only for the closest stars (MW or Magellanic Clouds (MC), see e.g., Bianchi & Garcia 2002, Bianchi et al. 2009, Garcia & Bianchi 2004, Walborn et al. 2002, Pellerin et al. 2002).